olimsaidov/research/evolution-analysis/diagrams/stakeholder-ecosystem.md

    - **Value Exchange**: Employment for service

 ### Platform Core
-The Jarima platform serves as the central orchestrator:
+The E-Jarima platform serves as the central orchestrator:
 - Processes videos and manages violations
 - Distributes payments and notifications
 - Provides APIs and integrations